JiaJunLi526/jiajunli.github.io/projects/accelerometerreadout.md

 which will be used to create and implement a linear control model to actuate the adaptive optics tip-tilt mirror for vibration correction.
 This system aims to enhance image stability and improve overall SCExAO performance, particularly during sensitive, high-contrast observations.

+## Reflection
+Through this internship, I worked closely with telescope operators, technicians, and scientists.
+It was an invaluable introduction to the field of astronomy, an area in which I had no prior background to.
+I gained first hand experience with active research and the technical challenges involved in maintaing and improving instrumentation for a world-class observatory.
+This experience strengthened both my technical skills and my appreciation for collaboration in large scale scientific projects.

 You can learn more here [GitHub Repository](https://github.com/JiaJunLi526/VibrationControlSystem).